ed-pilots-network/operations/services/nexus/README.md

 Artifact overwrites are allowed.
 Be careful when pushing.

 ### Misc Developer notes
-1. Remember, self signed-certificate.
-Tell Docker to trust insecure certificates (or install the certificate locally) if you want to login.
-2. `docker login https://nexus.edpn.io` - give it your Nexus credentials (speak to Ops if you need credentials).
+1. `docker login https://nexus.edpn.io` - give it your Nexus credentials (speak to Ops if you need credentials).
-3. `docker tag <ref> nexus.edpn.io/<image_path>` - the subdomain can change in future per request.
+2. `docker tag <ref> nexus.edpn.io/<image_path>` - the subdomain can change in future per request.
-4. Prefer GA Workflows over manual pushing, but don't use the build server to build for local tests.
+3. Prefer GA Workflows over manual pushing, but don't use the build server to build for local tests.

 ### Maven Developer notes
 Suggested settings.xml: